Finance and investment

 +15% to 30%

-Average bonus negotiated on the base salary.
+Average bonus negotiated on top of base salary.

-Aid & Scholarships
+Grants & Scholarships

 Learn more

-• • Tax optimization (see taxation)
+• • Tax optimisation (see taxation)

 • • Digital Nomad status (DE Rantau Pass)